hildjj/draft-plus-protocol/draft-hildebrand-plus-protocol.md

 The PLUS protocol fits between the UDP header and the (encrypted) upper layer transport header and payload, adding eight bytes to each packet sent by the initiator, and four bytes to each packet sent by the responder.
-The initiator's PLUS header allows the
+The initiator's PLUS header allows elements on the network path that can see both inbound and outbound traffic for an association (including typical firewalls and load balancers) to group packets together into flows with better accuracy than provided by the 5-tuple of (Source Address, Source Port, Destination Address, Destination Port, Protocol).

 ## Bit pattern: Initiator {#initiator_bits}